 Gormund says nothing.
 And then: “We should keep moving.”

-The forest melts behind you, and hills of gray dirt unfolds.
-The autumn terrain dips downward into a gray waste unfolding before you.
-You find the rock wall that stretches the border of Snothringham.
-It’s in pieces, and smothered by the ash that blankets the terrain.
+The forest melts behind me, and hills of dirt unfolds.
+The autumn terrain dips downward into a gray waste unfolding before me.
+I find the scattered remnants of rock wall that stretches the border of Strathbury, blanketed in ash.

 Beyond it, fog has misted in, swaying like dancing specters.

-Where it should be, you find a rugged dirt road.
-Hard packed earth and uneven ground, speckled with ash.
-There’s no sign of the wooden gate that greeted you your first time around.
+Where it should be, I find a rutted dirt road.
+Hard packed earth and uneven ground.
+There’s no sign of the wooden gate that greeted me my first time around.
 The ground slopes into the lip of Strathbury, where large, dense bushes smother either side of an iron gate.

-“The watchtower’s new,” you say, by way of small talk.
+“The watchtower’s new,” I say, by way of small talk.
 “How long has that been there?”
-Gormund told you this city wasn’t important enough to make it into a map.
-Yet now he expects you to believe they have need for a watchtower.
+Gormund told me this city wasn’t important enough to make it into a map.
+Yet now he expects me to believe they have need for a watchtower.

 It’s nothing impressive.
 Hastily built, by the look of it, and little more than a logs leaning against each other, up and up and up.

-A crossbow bolt spits toward you.
-You move to dodge it, but your reflexes are all tangled up.
-You haven’t rebuilt your body yet.
-You’re too slow, and Gormund has to drag you out of the way.
+A crossbow bolt spits toward me.
+I move to dodge it, but my reflexes are all tangled up.
+I haven’t rebuilt my body yet.
+I’m too slow, and Gormund has to drag me out of the way.
 He cups his hands over his mouth: “The boy is with me!” he shouts into the fog-smeared watchtower.

 “Identify yourself!”
 It’s a woman’s voice.